OfficialDataBuster/HoneYLoG/README.md

 # HoneYLoG
-Shitty honeypot repo; Originally made by my friend Amp (he's GitHubless) and found on LulzSec's website; **Warning:** actually, really shitty.
-I tried to keep start it off as a small logger, it got out of hands.
+Shitty honeypot repo; Originally made by my friend Amp (@LulzAmp) and found on LulzSec's website; **Warning:** actually, really shitty.
+I tried to start it off as a small logger, it got out of hands.
 Might add E-Mail Support soon (if I get bored again).

 1. Configure htaccess.txt (set your full path to .htpassword)